 How it works

-A simple, proven path to preserve your skin’s youthful potential using your own cells.
+A simple path to preserve your skin’s youthful potential using your own cells.

 1) The skin: where our beauty lives

 Your skin is made of the epidermis (outer barrier), dermis (living support layer), and hypodermis (fat/anchoring tissue).
-The dermis is where the action happens for youthful appearance.
-It’s packed with fibroblasts, the cells that produce collagen, elastin, and extracellular matrix that keep skin firm, elastic, and hydrated.
+The dermis is where youth lives — packed with fibroblasts that produce collagen, elastin, and extracellular matrix that keep the skin firm and elastic.

 2) Youthful skin and fibroblasts

-In youth, fibroblasts are plentiful and energetic, synthesizing fresh collagen and elastin and remodeling the matrix, so everyday micro-damage is repaired fast.
-Younger skin “bounces back” because the cell machinery is active.
+In youth, fibroblasts are plentiful and energetic, producing fresh collagen and elastin.
+Everyday micro-damage is repaired quickly.
+Young skin “bounces back” because the cellular machinery is active.

 3) Aging and cellular decline

 With age, fibroblasts decline in number and productivity.
-Collagen synthesis slows and cross-linking rises; structure thins and stiffens, leading to lines, dullness, and laxity.
+Collagen synthesis slows, structure weakens, and skin loses firmness and glow.
 The core issue: fewer, slower fibroblasts.

 5) Our advantage: long-term preservation

-We capture your fibroblasts at their best quality and cryopreserve them for the long term.
-A single collection in early adulthood safeguards a personal reserve that future you can draw upon.
+We capture your fibroblasts when they are at their highest quality and cryopreserve them.
+One small collection in early adulthood protects a personal reserve for decades.

 7) Why it matters